 Speaker: Paul Burke, Australian National University

-Paul Burke is an Associate Professor and the Head of the Arndt-Corden Department of Economics, Crawford School of Public Policy, Australian National University.
+Paul Burke is a Professor and the Head of the Arndt-Corden Department of Economics, Crawford School of Public Policy, Australian National University.
 His research interests are in energy economics, environmental economics, transport economics, and development economics, with a focus on the Asia-Pacific.
 Paul has published in journals including the American Economic Journal: Macroeconomics, Economic Inquiry, Nature Geoscience, Nature Climate Change, and Global Environmental Change.
 His ongoing research topics include international electricity trade, energy access issues, policies for zero-carbon energy in the Asia-Pacific, carbon price designs, and electricity demand.
 Paul is a researcher within the Zero-Carbon Energy for the Asia-Pacific ANU Grand Challenge project and is on the Executive Committee for the Australasian Development Economics Workshop.

 Food Policy, Prices and Nutrition

 Will Masters is a Professor of Food Economics and Policy, in the Friedman School of Nutrition and the Department of Economics at Tufts University in Boston.
 His work on the economics of agriculture, food and nutrition includes new retail price indexes used to track the affordability of healthy diets and a variety of other projects described on his research site, teaching blog, and on twitter.
 He is a Fellow of the U.S. Agricultural and Applied Economics Association (AAEA), an International Fellow of the African Association of Agricultural Economists (AAAE), a former editor-in-chief of the journal Agricultural Economics, and a co-author of an undergraduate textbook on Economics of Agricultural Development: World Food Systems and Resource Use.